wichtounet/etl/README.rst

 This library is completely header-only, there is no need to build it.

-However, this library makes extensive use of C++11 and C++14, therefore, a recent compiler is necessary to use it.
-This library is tested on the following compilers:
+However, this library makes extensive use of C++17 and some features of C++20, therefore, a recent compiler is necessary to use it.
+This library is currently tested on the following compilers:
- * GCC 6.3.0 and greater
+ * GCC 9.3.0 and greater
- * CLang 3.9 and greater

 If compilation does not work on one of these compilers, or produces warnings, please open an issue on Github and I'll do my best to fix the issue.